uptimesoftware/aix-lpar-workload/README.md

 None; no agent required

 ### Installation Notes
-<p>NOTE: This is ONLY supported on the listed version(s) of up.time.
+<p>NOTE: This is ONLY supported on the listed version(s) of Uptime Infrastructure Monitor.
 Do not install on older/newer versions unless they're specifically stated.
 For more clarification or assistance, please contact support.
-<a href="https://github.com/uptimesoftware/uptime-plugin-manager">Install using the up.time Plugin Manager</a></p>

 <p>On a POSIX Monitoring Station, keyless SSH needs to be configured connected from the Monitoring Station to the HMC.</p>